canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

 In 11937, we encounter an android named Zinnia, the chief technician for the Army of Humanity.
 He's attempting to create a new kind of android, named YoRHa, around the cores of the Machine Lifeforms.
 To this end, he's created a number of prototypes, among them No. 2 and No. 9.

 Zinnia comments that the war is going badly: dragons can't be deployed in the Kingdom of Day, and the androids are losing ground due to terrible morale---they have no humanity left to defend.
 Zinnia has hatched a rather awful plan to address this: the android command will announce that humanity has survived on the moon, led by a Council of Humanity who regularly broadcasts.
-The new YoRHa units are too expensive to mass produce since they require high-quality cores, but they can be used to spread the good news about humanity's return.
+The new YoRHa units are too expensive to mass produce since they require high-quality cores taken from the machines, but they can be used to spread the good news about humanity's return.
 They'll be equipped with a new, 13th satellite base, termed the Bunker.

-Unfortunately, No. 9 catches wind of this whole plan, and has a total psychological breakdown over learning that he shares a structure with the hated Machine Lifeforms, and that humanity is a ruse.
-In this state, he adds a new element to the YoRHa plan: a backdoor which will allow the YoRHa Bunker to be destroyed at a specified time.
-No. 2 cannot stop him giving commands to begin production of YoRHa units, and destroy the Kaguya base.
-No. 2 kills him.
-Three years later, in 11940, the Bunker is finished.
+Unfortunately, No. 9 catches wind of this whole plan, and has a total psychological breakdown over learning that he shares a structure with the hated Machine Lifeforms, and that the humans are dead after all.
+In this traumatised state, he attacks Zinnia, then intervenes to add a new element to the YoRHa plan: a backdoor which will allow the YoRHa Bunker to be destroyed at a specified time.
+No. 2 kills him, but not before he has already given orders to initiate the plan and destroy Labo.

 > <b>No.9:</b> There's no ... stopping this plan now ...\\
 > We'll all be ... manufactured all over again ...\\
 > But I'm happy ... that this version of myself ...\\
 > ... could be killed by you ...

+Three years later, in 11940, the Bunker is finished.

 Exactly how many androids are in on the deception is unclear.
 Commander White, a non-YoRHa android who is in charge of the Bunker, seems to know; so perhaps is the 'Instructor' in the Shōnen YoRHa play.
 Records remain on the Bunker, and a sufficiently dedicated Scanner unit---or the infiltrating N2!---can discover them.

 ## Paranoia priorities: <cite>A Much Too Silent Sea</cite>

 Naturally, every aspect of the YoRHa operation is steeped in extreme secrecy and paranoia.
 The YoRHa androids are all kept in the dark as much as possible about their mission, and special 'E' units are tasked with killing any individuals who discover too much.
+Keeping a lid on this secret seems to occupy a great deal of YoRHa resources.

 One awkward loose end is operating the human base on the moon.
 This task is assigned to an android named 10H, and a network of Pods (small flying robots).
 The Pods appear to know what's really going on, but 10H is told that she is in a deep underwater base.
 Her story is related in <cite>A Much Too Silent Sea</cite> in <cite>A Short Story</cite>; there is a fan translation by Merutan [here on the Ark](https://theark.wiki/w/A_Much_Too_Silent_Sea), and an official translation by Shota Okui in the <cite>Short Story Long</cite> book.